shuzhenggao/sbllm/README.md

 ## Usage

 1. Download the processed dataset and test cases based on the instructions in the `processed_data/` folder.
-Clone the [pie-perf](https://github.com/madaan/pie-perf/tree/main) repository based on the instructions in the `pie/` folder for evaluation.

 2. Our code relies on the service of OpenAI (for ChatGPT, GPT-4), Google (for Gemini), and DeepInfra (for CodeLLaMa), so you need first obtain their API keys and fill them in the `baselines/baselines.py` and `sbllm/evol_query.py`